MCS brokers wetland, stream, and species credits.

 Understanding of the scientific soundness and regulatory requirements of compensatory mitigation ensures sound investments and predictable project development.
 We have successfully negotiated complex mitigation requirements with regulatory agencies, delivering results that satisfied all parties.
 At MCS, mitigation and conservation solutions are our focus and expertise.

-Geoff Smick is President of WRA, Inc. As a principal, he focuses on federal, state, and local environmental regulatory compliance and permitting for a variety of clients at the private, commercial and public sector levels.
+Geoff Smick is Chief Executive Officer of WRA, Inc. As a principal, he focuses on federal, state, and local environmental regulatory compliance and permitting for a variety of clients at the private, commercial and public sector levels.
 His experience includes sensitive habitat and species inventorying and management, conservation banking, and development, restoration, and mitigation projects in a variety of California’s habitat types throughout the state.
 Whether the project is an open space preserve striving to balance public access with sensitive natural resources or a public works project trying to repair a utility line adjacent to the sensitive habitats of San Francisco Bay, Mr. Smick’s many years of experience combined with his critical thinking skills have helped his clients save valuable time and money while simultaneously satisfying regulatory agency staff requirements.

 Matt Richmond received a B.S. in Biology from Humboldt State University where he focused on coastal ecology.
 Matt is the Conservation Strategies Department Head at WRA where he oversees the entitlement and management of mitigation and conservation banks as well as single user mitigation projects and in-lieu fee programs throughout California.
 Matt also manages a wide diversity of projects across California with an emphasis on coastal ecology and habitat restoration in the San Francisco Bay eco-region.
 In his role as Department Head, Matt works closely with WRA’s mitigation specialists, biologists, planners and landscape architects/engineers on habitat restoration design and mitigation projects.
 His role also includes overseeing and conducting biological assessments, special status species surveys, wetland delineations, performance monitoring, market supply and demand research, feasibility studies, regulatory permitting, habitat management planning, bank approval, agency coordination, conservation easements endowment calculations and agreements, service area determinations, and bank marketing and credit sales.